top of page

 Ingalls Logo for Sponsorships - stacked text - WHITE.png

+Wide Horizons is a program of art, science, and action for 7th and 8th grade students on the Gulf Coast.
 Wide Horizons is inspired by the art, writings, and philosophies of Walter Inglis Anderson (1903-1965), the Gulf’s cultural patron saint and a believer in the paradigm-shifting potentials of experiential education and exploration.
 Anderson’s legacy provides a blueprint for connecting ecological and societal cause-and-effect with the agency of the individual to direct civic and environmental action.

-COLLEGE AND CAREER READINESS STANDARDS SERVED INCLUDE:
+MISSISSIPPI COLLEGE AND CAREER READINESS STANDARDS SERVED INCLUDE:

 L.7.9B Students will demonstrate an understanding of the relationship between natural phenomena, human activity, and global climate change.